louarn-rous/conlang/README.md

 ### Substitutions

-When using a system which is limited to the standard Roman alphabet or where diacritics are otherwise unavailable (such as ASCII), letters with diacritics should be substituted for their respective digraph equivalent:
+When using a system which is limited to the standard Roman alphabet or where diacritics are otherwise unavailable (such as ASCII), letters with diacritics should each be substituted for their corresponding digraph:

 | Letter  | ö  | ä  | š  | ž  | č  |
 |:-----   |:-: |:-: |:-: |:-: |:-: |